 |Crank Brothers Stamp Flat BMX/MTB Bike Pedal||Pins-10||375g||More Information|

-Though it might surprise some new cyclist, the same mentality applies to mountain bikes.
-Without the right parts installed on your bike, you may be putting in more work than necessary in order to ascend mountains and glide through valleys.
+Though it might surprise some new cyclists, the same mentality applies to mountain bikes.
+Without the right parts installed on your bike, you may be putting in more work than necessary to ascend mountains and glide through valleys.

 Review of the Best MTB Bike Pedals:

 - Construction material – aluminum alloy